Jberrios01/module-2/README.md

 <ins><b> Target Audience</ins></b>

 * My Main target audience is men and women from ages 18 to late 40's.
 Preferably young adults,content creaters, CEO's, young black men so they can use this as motivation.

+<ins><b>Reason I Choose this Design</ins></b>

+* I choose to design my website this way Because im a fan of Gary Vaynerchuk.
+Who is a very successful business man and motivational speaker.
+So i used his website as a template.

+*The colors that i choose to compliment my website were to compilment my outfit 😎.